moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/mock-exam-questions/README.md

+## Practice questions

-## Some practice questions to help you prepare for the KCNA exam
+Note: Some practice questions to help you prepare for the KCNA exam

 <details close>
 <summary>1.
 What is the smallest unit in Kubernetes?</summary>